bravepickle/query-filters-serializer/README.md

 ```
 This is longer variant of query filtering, less human readable.
 Better for embedded and custom filter types to support
-due to its solid URI component formatting rules supported by client & server from start
+due to its solid URI component formatting rules supported by client & server from start.

+If you need to use it as single GET param in URI it is possible to use formatting as following:
+`'http://example.com?filter=' + urlencode('_[foo]=bar&_[foo]=>baz')`.

 #### <a id="url-query-fmt-additional-examples"></a>Additional examples